ibm-cloud-docs/openshift/openshift_registry.md

 2. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).

 Now, {{site.data.keyword.registrylong_notm}} automatically uses the private service endpoint.
 You do not need to enable the private service endpoint for your Red Hat OpenShift on IBM Cloud clusters.

-**I have a private-only cluster.
-How do I enforce that my image traffic remains on the private network?**<br>
-The image push and pull traffic is automatically on the private network.
-Red Hat OpenShift on IBM Cloud can use the public `icr.io` registry domains in existing image pull secrets to authenticate requests to {{site.data.keyword.registrylong_notm}}.
-These requests are automatically redirected to the private `icr.io` registry domains.
-You do not need to modify the image pull secrets or configure additional settings.

 **Do I have to use the private `icr.io` registry addresses for anything else?**<br>
 Yes, if you [sign your images for trusted content](/docs/Registry?topic=registry-registry_trustedcontent), the signatures contain the registry domain name.
 If you want to use the private `icr.io` domain for your signed images, resign your images with the private `icr.io` domains.